maxdevos49/MadOS/RESEARCH.md

 ##### class
 Every peripheral device belongs to a class.
 The class register is a 16-bit value where the top 8 bits identify the "base class"(or group).
 For example "ethernet" and "token ring" are two classes belong to the network group.

+# MMU
+---
+__Memory Management Unit__

+The MMU, or Memory Management Unit, is a component of many computers that handles memory translation, memory protection, and other purposes specific to each architecture.

+### Translation
+The MMU's main service to the computer is memory translation.
+Memory translation is a process by which virtual addresses are converted to physical addresses.
+WE can say that the virtual addresses are mapped to the physical address.
+This gives us the ability to create a memory model in out own fashion.
+That is, we can rearrange how memory seems to be ordered.

+For instance, this technique is used when creating a Higher Half Kernel.
+The kernel is located at location x, but when paging is initialized the MMU is told to map location x to 0xC0000000.
+THis then creates the effect that the kernel is at 0xC0000000.

+### Protection
+Because we can make memory seem however we want, we can make each process appear that it is the only process on the machine.
+Moreover, because the process can only see the memory that it has, it cannot modify or copy any other application's memory.
+This means that if an application is to fail, it will fail, but nothing else.

+# Paging
+Paging is a system which allows each process to see a full virtual address space, without actually requiring the full amount of physical memory to be available or present.
+Paging introduces the benefit if  page-level protection.
+In this system, user processes can only see and modify data which is paged in on there own address space, providing hardware-based isolation.
+System pages are also protected from user processes.
+On the x86-64 architecture, page-level protection completely supersedes Segmentation as the memory protection mechanism.

+Paging is achieved through the use of the Memory Management Unit(MMU).
+On the x86, the MMU maps memory through a series of tables, two to be exact.
+They are the paging directory (PD), and the paging table (PT).

+ Both tables contain 1024 4-byte entires, making them 4 KiB each.
+In the page directory, each entry points to a page table.
+In the page table, each entry points to a physical address that is then mapped to a virtual address found by calculating the offset within the directory and the offset within the table.
+This can be done as the entire table system represents a linear 4-GiB virtual memory map.

+### Page Directory
+The topmost paging structure is the page directory.
+It is essentially an array of page directory entries.